Swoon (artist)

-Caledonia Curry (born 1977), whose work appears under the name Swoon, is an American contemporary artist who works with printmaking, sculpture, and stop-motion animation to create immersive installations, community-based projects and public artworks.
+Caledonia Dance Curry (born 1977), whose work appears under the name Swoon, is an American contemporary artist who works with printmaking, sculpture, and stop-motion animation to create immersive installations, community-based projects and public artworks.
 She is best known as one of the first women street artists to gain international recognition.
 Her work centers the transformative capacity of art as a catalyst for healing within communities experiencing crisis.